jleldridge/jarvis-project/readme.md

 `node main.js`

-An express server will start on your local network at port 8080.
+An express server will start at `localhost:8080`